jeapostrophe/reach-examples/cmd-and-web/readme.md

 <img src="cmd-and-web-web.png">

-Follow these steps to build and run the webpage version:
+To build and run the webpage example, follow these steps:

 1. Change directory to `./web`.